-For a complete exercise in balancing your board, don’t forget the dips and spreads.
+Don’t forget the dips and spreads for a complete exercise in balancing your board.
 Hill suggests one of two routes for authentic, French-inspired options, “we use spreads based with crème frâiche (for crudités) for vegetables or an olive oil-based garlicky aioli when the season shouts summer.

-Try adding adding red pepper jelly or honey for a flavor-burst that will never lead you astray.
+Add red pepper jelly or honey for a flavor burst that will never lead you astray.

-The pièce de résistance of a summer charcuterie board isn’t the decadent ingredients or the show-stopping presentation, it’s the overall balance of the board.
+The pièce de résistance of a perfect charcuterie board isn’t the decadent ingredients or the show-stopping presentation; it’s the overall balance of the board.
 No matter what you include, Hill urges playfulness, “balancing the salty cured charcuterie and fresh, crisp elements of crudites is a lesson in playfulness.
 Sometimes, I offer one great platter of sliced meat with just a few condiments as punctuation.
-Other times I fill my table with small boards that we pass around, again and again.”
+Other times I fill my table with small boards that we pass around again and again.”